ggandor/lightspeed.nvim/README.md

 the others (changing the direction or inclusiveness on the fly).
 This "instant-repeat" mode is active until you type any other character.

-`;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
-If you are too used to the native Vim way, and want to keep using them to trigger repeat, you can configure that manually - see `:h lightspeed-custom-ft-repeat-mappings`.
+By default, `;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
+If you are too used to the native Vim way, and want to keep using them for repeating, there are two different possibilities.
+First, you can specify custom trigger keys for instant-repeat, in the `opts` table (see the configuration section).
+The keys will be temporarily hijacked by the plugin then, but the actual mappings will not be disturbed.
+If you would like the keys to trigger repeat at any time, even after the plugin has finished executing (i.e., 100% native behaviour), there is a workaround for that too - see `:h lightspeed-custom-ft-repeat-mappings`.

 #### Repeating motions